Airis-T/ternairis_-101/README.md

 <img width="1634" height="824" alt="image" src="https://github.com/user-attachments/assets/75fbee7d-d0f5-4e99-bcd7-d850f2b74436" />\
 <img width="1051" height="914" alt="image" src="https://github.com/user-attachments/assets/f8d2ab2e-dc56-4b14-b220-7e8cdde8e93a" />

+I would have prefered to make a full Tryte address custom RAM, but the program was physically not able to handle it, so for demonstration purposes I have to limit myself to 2 nittles of addressing.\
 That being said, having proven that it is possible to build an arbitrarily big ternary RAM, I will cheat a little and use the built-in binary RAM, with converters in the inputs and outputs, as a way to get to the full Tryte addressing and not have my computer explode:\
 <img width="1602" height="972" alt="image" src="https://github.com/user-attachments/assets/5ff9f648-df36-4526-913a-c1354a44ec06" />